NEASQC/WP6_QNLP/README.md

 # Alpha Functionalities

+## Sentence Dataset and Model Purpose

+The datatset used is Complete_dataset.json, which contains sentences of varying grammatical structure that are labelled as true or false.
+The idea is to train a model, using this dataset, that can classify unknown sentences as true or false.

 ## BERT Sentence Embeddings

 Using the BERT model, the word embeddings of each word in each sentence in an inputted dataset are calculated.
 These word embeddings serve as the initial parameters, after dimensionality reduction, of the parametrised quantum circuits that represent each sentence.